 Jessica Hanselman Gray

-Early modern British literature; history of science and scientific knowledge production; metaphors of reproduction and maternity.
+Early modern British literature and science; intellectual history; history of science; metaphors of reproduction and maternity.

 Instructor: ENL 3 - Introduction to Literature (Topic: Authorship and Authority)